May 08, 2019 ON24

 Appointments are a pain.
 You gotta find a date, time and location and make your way to the appointed place at the appointed time — and pray traffic cooperates.
 Fortunately, today, we can make on-demand appointments, making it easier for audiences to attend.

 But what if we could make an appointment or meeting take place at any time, anywhere?
 Well, with an on-demand webinar program, you can.
 On-demand webinars — or always-on webinars as we like to call them — allow attendees to consume webinar content on their own time and to whatever capacity they wish.
-It’s “Netflix-style” approach to webinars and we’re going to show you how you can make your own program next week on May 14 during our next Webinar Best Practice Series event.
+It’s “Netflix-style” approach to webinars and we’re going to show you how you can make your own program in our Webinar Best Practice Series.

 Always-on webinars are a critical element in any webinar program.
-In fact, according to the ON24 Webinar Benchmarks Report for 2019, more than a third of all attendees did so as on-demand attendees.
+In fact, according to the ON24 Webinar Benchmarks Report, more than a third of all attendees did so as on-demand attendees.
 For demand generation marketers, that alone should be a clear signal that their always-on house needs to be in order.

 But always-on webinars demand a different approach to their live counterparts.
 Polls need configuring, clips need to be made and the webinars themselves need to be easy to find and access.
 So can you manage it all?